Terrorism in Australia: Melbourne stabbing attack (2018)

 On 9 November 2018, an attack took place in Melbourne, when Hassan Khalif Shire Ali set fire to a Holden Rodeo utility on Bourke Street in the city's Central Business District.
 He then stabbed three pedestrians, killing one and wounding the other two.
 During the attack, the Holden "exploded" from the fire.
 Hassan Khalif was shot in the chest by a Victoria Police officer and died in hospital.

 Hassan Khalif's younger brother, Ali Khalif Shire Ali, was arrested in November 2017 for planning to commit a mass shooting at Melbourne's New Year's Eve celebration.
 In May 2020 Ali Khalif was sentenced to ten years' jail, with a seven-and-a-half-year non-parole period.

 Brisbane stabbing attack (2020)

 On 19 December 2020, a knifeman killed two elderly people after storming their home and then tried to attack police officers on a highway in Brisbane.
 The attacker, who was shot dead by police, had been identified as a 22-year-old-man who had a long history of mental health issues and escaped a GPS-tracking bracelet the previous night.
 He was previously arrested in early 2019 attempting to travel on a one-way ticket to Somalia and arrested "on suspicion of an attempted foreign incursion".
 Allegations against him were dropped by the AFP "due to a lack of evidence".
 The AFP spoke after the incident and said that there was no terror threat posed by the man.

-Wieambilla police killings (2022)

-Brothers Nathaniel and Gareth Train, along with Gareth's wife Stacey, murdered two police officers who they knew were conducting a concern-for-welfare check for Nathaniel.
-They then killed their next-door neighbour and attempted to kill two other police officers before posting a gloating YouTube video in dialogue with an omnibus of troll grievances from the fringes of right-wing movements such as unverified anti-vaccination conspiracy theories, disaffected off-grid lifestylers and pro-gun-agenda Christian right.
-A shootout with police ensued later that night and the three of them were killed.